 Timeless Travels magazine is a cutting-edge publication combining narratives of personal travel with in-depth history.
 It provides a reader with travelogues, historical narratives, reviews of museum exhibits and tours, and the latest news on archaeological excavations and their significance.
-The magazine is a must-read for anyone interested in history, travel, or the world at-large and is available in stunning print editions or online in easy-to-use formats.
+The magazine is a must-read for anyone interested in history, travel, or the world at-large and… Continue reading Timeless Travels Magazine Review

 The Arch of Constantine, dedicated on 25 July 315 CE, stands in Rome between the Colosseum and the Palatine Hill, at what was once the beginning of the Via Triumphalis.
-As described on its attic inscription, it commemorates Constantine’s victory at the Battle of the Milvian Bridge on 28 October 312 CE over the tyrant Maxentius who had ruled Rome since 306 CE.
-It is one of the largest surviving Roman triumphal arches.
+As described on its attic inscription, it commemorates Constantine’s victory at the Battle of the Milvian Bridge on 28 October 312 CE over the tyrant Maxentius… Continue reading The Hadrianic Tondi on the Arch of Constantine

 In an effort to share more of our favourite ancient objects from around the world, Ancient History Encyclopedia staff have taken a closer look at some really amazing objects or structures.
 Today’s Object in Focus is the Francois Vase.

 Festivals in ancient Greece and Rome were important periods of time during which people performed “activities that are most often thought of as communications with the superhuman world.”
 Marked by a variety of unique cultural rituals and traditions, festival days stood in stark contrast to ordinary life in ancient Greece and Rome.
-Processions, sacrifices, athletic events, and musical performances were just the start of some of the interesting highlights.
-The ways in which the ancient people chose to express themselves on these special calendar days is fascinating.
-In examining both its contrasts and similarities to today, studying ancient culture can be seen as the study of our own humanity.
+Processions, sacrifices, athletic… Continue reading Festivals in Ancient Greece and Rome: 9 Fascinating Facts

 This marvelous piece from Hadrian’s Villa is a headless statue of Athena of the Vescovali-Arezzo Type and made of Luna marble.